eflynch/linkmagpie/README.md

 It uses a subsequence matching procedure to highlight links that match the query.

-**Default Keybindings**

-Common:
+Steps:

-- Ctrl + '.'   opens up search
+1) Ctrl + ','   opens up search (Escape exits linkmagpie)

+2) type query   highlights all matches with one in focus

+3) ','          rotate focus through matches

-- Return       follow focused link
+4) Return       follow focused link or click focused button
-- Alt          switch modes (Query/Control)

-In Control mode:
-- n            focus next link
-- p            focus previous link